donatienLeray/WortEx/README.md

 - Python version >= 3.6
   check with `python --version`

-- if you have a unix system, you will need  or rgrep check with `grep --version`

 <!--- should be done automatically by starting script --->
 install all dependencies with
 ```bash